 To file a complaint for a dispute over wins or losses:

-If you are not satisfied with the results of the TGO investigation and decision, the Compact gives you the right to file a petition with the TGO requesting a review of the decision.
+- If you are not satisfied with the results of the TGO investigation and decision, the Compact gives you the right to file a petition with the TGO requesting a review of the decision.
 The TGO may set a hearing on the matter or make its decision based solely upon its prior investigation.
-If your dispute involves an amount greater than $500, you also have the right to file a complaint in Tribal Court.